VivianVerdant/dock_shader_editor/README.md

 # Dock_Shader_Editor
- Move this shader editing panel to a moveable dock.
+ Move the shader editing panel to a moveable dock.
+(screenshot/screenshot.jpg)